rsquaredata/cheat-sheets/time-series/notebook.md

 ## 3.4.
 Stationarity

-A time seties is **stationary** if its distribution does not depend on time:
+A time series is **stationary** if its distribution does not depend on time:
 -   no trend
 -   no seasonality
 -   constant variance